antriv/NOAA_Fish_Detection/README.md

 2. python noaa_imerit_main_condition_detection.py

      --pathCSV <dir_path>/Project_NOAA_imerit/outimg/csvfiles/<csv_name>
+     --threshold <maximum value for movement>

-3. Step 2 modifies last column of csv.
+3. Step 2 creates an identical csv to the input one.
+Except last column of csv.

    Some values will be "fixed" if no movement was detected.
 Otherwise it will remain "moving".

-4. If you want to change threshold:

-   In noaa_imerit_main_condition_detection.py, change the MOVEMENT value.

 # Output Expected

 - One CSV file for each video file in the CSV directory
-  - Each csv file has the naming convention: <video name>_<model name (v1 or v2)>.csv
+  - Regular csv file has the naming convention: <video name>_<model name (v1 or v2)>.csv
+  - Tracking Object csv file has the naming convention: <threshold>_<video name>_<model name (v1 or v2)>_condition_detection.csv
   - Each csv has 10 columns: video_name, frame_number, timestamp, number_boxes, box_id, x_min, y_min, x_max, y_max, condition(is useful after running noaa_imerit_main_condition_detection.py )
   - Key for each csv column